 The golden rule of budget travel: go where your currency goes further.

-Southeast Asia, parts of Eastern Europe, South America, and even certain pockets of Africa and the Middle East are backpacker havens.
+Southeast Asia, parts of Eastern Europe, South America, an3d even certain pockets of Africa and the Middle East are backpacker havens.
 Countries like Vietnam, Indonesia, Nepal, Turkey, and Portugal offer an incredible balance of affordability, safety, and authentic experiences.

-Instead of chasing famous (and expensive) cities, explore their lesser-known counterparts — Hoi An instead of Bangkok, Granada instead of Barcelona, Pokhara instead of Kathmandu.
+Instead of chasing famous (and expensive) cities, explore their lesser known counterparts Hoi An instead of Bangkok, Granada instead of Barcelona, Pokhara instead of Kathmandu.

 Pro Tip:

-Research shoulder-season travel (just before or after peak months).
+Research shoulder season travel (just before or after peak months).
 You’ll enjoy mild weather, fewer crowds, and much lower costs.

-Read About Travel Photography Tips for Instagram-Worthy Shots | Travel Rethink Ways
+Explore also: Travel Photography Tips for Instagram Worthy Shots | Travel Rethink Ways

 Stay Local, Stay Authentic